 What will happen?
 Your complaint will be acknowledged within five school days.
 A meeting will be set up between yourselves and the head teacher.
 There will be a full investigation followed by a verbal or written response (depending on the nature of the complaint) this will be made within 15 school days.

-Stage 2 – writing to chair of governors
+Stage 3 – Writing to the chair of governors

 If you are not satisfied with the response from the head teacher, you should write to the chair of governors.